Compatibility with Photoshop

 - For images with 16 bits per channel, the dynamic range remains the same, but the additional 8 bits of tonal resolution are lost.

 - For images with 32 bits per channel (High Dynamic Range), the extended dynamic range is not preserved or tone-mapped.
 Instead, the colors are truncated to the visible range.

 - Text layers load in as raster images.
 The image will look correct, but the text will no longer be editable.

 Photoshop stores only the non-empty rectangle from each layer.
 Thus, graphic designers are in the habit of creating new layers to make adjustments to small portions of the image.
 It is not unusual to encounter several hundred layers on a fairly simple image.

 However, every layer in Paint.NET occupies the full dimensions of the canvas.
-A Photoshop file with many layers may blow up by two orders of magnitude when loaded into Paint.NET.
+A Photoshop file with many layers may blow up by 100x or more when loaded into Paint.NET.

 Color profile mismatches